Glatzli/model_comparison_codes/README.md

   	-> factor 2 is not that bad!
   	just smooth DEM to have nearly same resolution, should be sufficient.

- 	- for PCGP LU dataset I would need:
+ 	- for PCGP LU dataset I would need (see latex):
     		Slope angle (β): The steepness of the terrain.
     		Slope aspect (γ): The orientation of the slope.
     		Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.